smartiniOnGitHub/cloudevent.js/README.md

 (for example '-v1.0.0' at the end of its base value, or at the end of its full value) , or into the 'schemaurl' attribute but only its major version (like '-v1' or '/v1/' at the end).
+Since v0.3 of the spec, there is no more a standard attribute for extensions, so they are merged into usual properties (but must not use names of standard properties); a best practice is to use reverse-DNS name but without dots, so like 'com_github_smartiniOnGitHub_cloudevent'.

 ## Contributing